csmutz/apache_tls_fingerprint/README.md

 ### Config item to enable

-Should probably create a configuration directive (could work at vhost or global level) to enable clienthello collection, by default skip collection of data.
+Should probably create a configuration directive (could work at vhost or server level) to enable clienthello collection, by default skip collection of data.

-See StdEnvVars or ExportCertData of SSLOptions: https://httpd.apache.org/docs/current/mod/mod_ssl.html
+Plan is to have server or vhost level collection of client hello data.
+If it is collected, then add it to environment vars following same rules as STDenvvars.

+SSLSrvConfigRec -- this is were config needs to go

+SSLCompression, SSLSessionCacheTimeout are example directives.

+Access via: mySrvConfig(s) s is server_rec/sslconn->server

 ### References